fivetran/dbt_social_media_reporting/README.md

 ```

 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version.
-We highly recommend that you keep your `packages.yml` file updated with the [dbt hub's latest version](https://hub.getdbt.com/fivetran/social_media_reporting/latest/).
+We highly recommend that you keep your `packages.yml` file updated with the [latest version in the dbt hub](https://hub.getdbt.com/fivetran/social_media_reporting/latest/).
 Read the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Configuration